TomasTomecek/pretty-git-prompt/README.md

 ### bash

+In case you want to see the tool in bash shell:

 ```
 $ make bash-demo
 ```

 ![]() TBD

-This demo is one of the ways I test the tool.
+This demo is one of the ways I verify that the tool works correctly.

-## Usage
+## Installation

-If you want to add it inside your shell, this section contains information how to do that.
+If you want to add pretty-git-prompt inside your shell, this section contains information how to do that.

 ### Obtaining `pretty-git-prompt` binary